 New Palace, Baroque palace in Stuttgart, Germany

-The New Palace features three-story wings arranged in a square, with symmetrical facades adorned by columns and ornate window frames.
+The New Palace is a baroque palace in Stuttgart with three-story wings arranged in a square, featuring symmetrical facades adorned by columns and ornate window frames.
+The structure creates a central courtyard and displays the classic features of this architectural period.

-Duke Karl Eugen of Württemberg commissioned the construction of this palace in 1746 as his new residence, replacing an older structure.
+Duke Karl Eugen of Württemberg commissioned the building in 1746 as his new residence.
+The structure replaced an older building and became a symbol of princely power in the region.

-The central courtyard houses four statues representing the four elements: earth, water, fire, and air, created by local sculptors.
+In the central courtyard stand four statues representing the four elements—earth, water, fire, and air—created by local sculptors.
+These sculptures show the artistic partnership between the duke and Stuttgart's creative craftsmen.

 Location: Stuttgart